Search for answers by keyword

 How much water do data centers use?

-Data center water consumption depends on factors such as facility size, cooling type (water intensive or air cooled), and outdoor temperature.
+Data center water consumption depends on factors such as facility size, cooling type (water intensive or air cooled) and outdoor temperature.
 Prince William County had 34 data centers in 2023.
-The average daily water use of a data center building is 13,600 gallons, while the maximum is 102,000.
-Seasonal weather affects data center water use.
-Facility water use is lower in winter and higher in summer.
-Operational data centers in Prince William County consume approximately 1.4% and 6% of Prince William Water's average and maximum daily water demands, respectively.
+Seasonal weather affects data center water use; facility water use is lower in winter and higher in summer.
+In 2023, data centers in Prince William County consumed approximately 1.4% of Prince William Water's average daily water demands and 6% of its maximum daily water demands.

 Why are High Demand Charges in place year-round?